Redditor Shares Interesting Facts About The Famous Serum Run Of 1925 And The Hero Dogs That Saved Lives

 Lessons in Resilience from the Serum Run

 The Serum Run teaches valuable lessons about resilience and determination that are applicable across various contexts.
-Research in positive psychology emphasizes the importance of resilience in overcoming obstacles and maintaining mental well-being.
+"Enthusiasm is common.
+Endurance is rare," highlighting the significance of resilience in overcoming obstacles and maintaining mental well-being.
 Individuals who cultivate resilience are better equipped to handle stress and adversity, ultimately leading to more fulfilling lives.

 "I want this dog as my spirit animal."